 - Eliminate 20,000 pounds of sediment delivered to local waterways each year

-To maximize our outreach to the agricultural community, last year we collaborated with the Delaware Maryland Agribusiness Association and formed the Chesapeake 4R Alliance, which includes agribusiness representatives, state and federal agencies, research institutions, and conservation organizations.
+To maximize our outreach to the agricultural community, we partnered with the Delaware–Maryland Agribusiness Association to form the Chesapeake 4R Alliance to advance farmers' nutrient management practices and continue making progress toward clean water and healthy habitats for the Chesapeake Bay.
+The alliance includes agribusiness representatives, state and federal agencies, research institutions, and conservation organizations.